kubernetes/release/cmd/schedule-builder/README.md

-This simple tool has the objective to parse the yaml file located in [k/website](https://github.com/kubernetes/website/blob/main/data/releases/schedule.yaml), which shows the scheduled and past patch releases of the current Kubernetes Release cycle in machine readable format.
+This simple tool has the objective to parse the yaml file located in [k/website](https://github.com/kubernetes/website/blob/main/data/releases/schedule.yaml), which shows the scheduled and past patch releases of the current Kubernetes Release cycle as well as Kubernetes Release Cycles schedules ([like 1.23](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.23/README.md)) in machine readable format.

 ## Install